aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getHideFormula() {#getHideFormula--}

+<b>@deprecated.</b> Please use the 'hideFormula' property instead.
 Hide formula setting will be applied.

 ```javascript
 getHideFormula() : boolean;